BroadbandForum/yang/OD-360/03-bbf.md

 ### BBF-5: Descriptions and References

 All descriptions MUST read as sentences or sentence fragments containing proper capitalization and punctuation, e.g., ending with periods.
-However, reference statements need not meet this requirement and do not need to terminate with a period.
+However, [reference statements](#bbf-25-reference-statements) need not meet this requirement and do not need to terminate with a period.

 ### BBF-6: Special Values

 Special values SHOULD be parameterized in an enumeration as part of a union with the normal values.

-Enumerations SHOULD NOT be used in cases where a special value means "XXX or less" or "YYY or more", i.e. where the special value indicates clipping.
+Enumerations SHOULD NOT be used in cases where a special value means "XXX or less" or "YYY or more".

 Example: